alchemical-lich/alchemical-lich.github.io/_posts/2024-9-30-HRE-Campaign.md

 - Several days of journeying later, they make it back to Castle Aarhorst, 50k richer!

-- Treasure claimed: 50k go, jewelry (1800gp), The Ring of Iron Loyalty, The Staff of St. Bartholomäus /Healer's Staff.
+- Treasure claimed: 50k gp, jewelry (1800gp), The Ring of Iron Loyalty, The Staff of St. Bartholomäus /Healer's Staff.